 Dig out some marbles or buy an inexpensive bag, and teach the children how to play marbles or make a simple marble run out of common household objects, Lego building blocks, or even fancier ones:

 Read not just storybooks to the children, but start a chapter book the whole family can enjoy.
 The children can make artwork, dioramas, or even create costumes out of scrap materials to act out their favorite scenes after the story time is over.

 The whole family can go on a grand adventure without even leaving the house by delving into the food and music that were a part of the story, time frame, or culture that it represented.

 10. Balloon Fun

-A rousing game of keep away, paddle ball using balloons and paddles made out of paper plates, balloon rockets made using straws, tape, and string, or the making of balloon animals can help joyously fill the many hours when the family is stuck in quarantine.
+A rousing game of keep away, paddle ball using balloons and paddles made out of paper plates, balloon rockets made using straws, tape, and string, or the making of balloon animals can help joyously fill the many hours spent with the family.

 11. No Board Needed Games

 Play truth or dare, characades, or similar games that do not require any board, batteries, or set up but encourage moving about and engaging with one another.

 Place a large puzzle on a table that the family can work on together over a series of days.
 Even young children can help sort pieces by color or size, or work independently at the same table on an easier puzzle.

 A 3D puzzle is incredibly challenging, but the end result is usually worth all the effort the family put in getting it together.